 .
 I find a list of answers that are addressing this question which happens to be the top website page on googles own search engine.

-This is the the page ranking number one for best answers.
+This is the the page ranking number one for best answers at this time of writing.

-I find “floating row covers” as the top best item listed for organic pest control.
+I find “floating row covers” as the top item listed for organic pest control.

 These row covers may be helpful in organic pest control but they are made of polyester.